EICR Certificate Cost

 During the Job

-• Testing Electrical Systems — Providing you have hired a fully qualified electrician, they will test all plug sockets, light fittings, and electrical appliances to ensure they are in full working order.
+• Visual Inspection and Testing of Electrical Systems — Providing you have hired a fully qualified electrician, they will test all plug sockets, light fittings, and electrical appliances to ensure they are in full working order.

-• Checking Circuits and Appliances — The bonding of circuits and appliances, along with any other electrical items provided for testing, are then checked to advise if they meet appropriate safety standards.
+• Checking Circuits and Appliances — The bonding of circuits and appliances, along with any other electrical items provided for testing, is then checked to advise if they meet appropriate safety standards.

 • Testing Fire Safety Devices — Fire alarms and other devices, such as security systems, can also be tested as part of the process to confirm they are operating correctly.